quasarframework/quasar/docs/src/pages/quasar-cli/developing-spa/deploying.md

 app.listen(port)
 ```

-Heroku assumes a set of npm scripts to be available, so we have to alter our `package.json` and add the following under the `script` section:
+Heroku also assumes a set of npm scripts to be available, so we have to alter our `package.json` and add the following under the `script` section:

 ```js
 "build": "quasar build",